AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 * Understand at a high level what Cloud Manager is.
 * Have retrieved your credentials to access the AEM git so you can commit your customizations.

-This part of the journey takes the next step and digs into the site template and shows you how to customize it and then commit those customizations using the access credentials you retrieved.
+This part of the journey takes the next step and digs into the site theme and shows you how to customize it and then commit those customizations using the access credentials you retrieved.

 ## Objective {#objective}